simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 ## Supported column types

-Moor supports a variety of column types out of the box.
+Drift supports a variety of column types out of the box.
 You can store custom classes in columns by using [type converters]({{ "../Advanced Features/type_converters.md" | pageUrl }}).

 | Dart type    | Column        | Corresponding SQLite type                           |